TileDB-Inc/TileDB-R/README.md

 The TileDB R package offers an [R](https://www.r-project.org/) interface to the [storage engine](https://github.com/TileDB-Inc/TileDB) of [TileDB](https://tiledb.com/).

-Note that the R interface to TileDB is under development, and the API is subject to change.

 ## Documentation

 Documentation is available for [the R package](https://tiledb-inc.github.io/TileDB-R/) as well as for the [TileDB API](https://docs.tiledb.com/main/).

 ## Installation